UrbanApps/UAModalPanel/README.md

 **Event Handling (Delegates or Blocks)**

-You can optionally implement the `UAModalPanelDelegate` methods for handling dismissal:
+You can optionally implement the `UAModalPanelDelegate` methods for callbacks and validations:

 ````objective-c
 // Optional: This is called before the open animations.